dolmades/dolmades-cli/README.md

 * cook - cooks a dolmade given a Dolmadefile and its ingredients

 Right after cooking the windows application will be available as clickable shortcut on your desktop.
+A global configuration file called `config.py` provides important settings to all three scripts.

 ## Requirements